 The Chair and any other Councillors who are present will make any declarations as required by the Councillors’ Code of Conduct.

-The Chair welcomed all present and introduced herself and the other Ward Councillors.
+The Chair welcomed all present to the meeting.

 APOLOGIES FOR ABSENCE